rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 I wrote above that we want to make a _sufficiently useful_ and safe AI.
 What is this _sufficiently useful_ criteria?
-The criteria is that the [alignment tax][currentworkinalign] must be sufficiently small on the capability dimensions we care about. _(TODO: anything to link with better/more focused discussion on alignment tax?
-Maybe also link/discuss theory practice gap?)_ And what is sufficiently small?
+The criteria is that the [alignment tax][currentworkinalign] must be sufficiently small on the capability dimensions we care about.
+And what is sufficiently small?
 And which dimensions?
 Well, I don't think we currently have a good understanding of this (as it requires predicting the future), but 2 typical models are: